mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

     print(msg)
 ```

-Asynchronous functions return coroutines, not results.
+Calling an asynchronous function doesn't “run” the function in the usual way.
+Instead, it produces a coroutine.
 That's why calling `print_after("Hello, world!", 1)` will not automatically print the string `"Hello, world!"` after waiting for a second.

 The function `print_after`, defined above, also uses the special keyword `await`.
 You can think of it as a keyword that facilitates the coordination between multiple coroutines, since it is what allows execution to switch back and forth between coroutines.

-If you inspect the code below, you will see that `"scheduled before"` is scheduled first, but the program prints it last:
+If you look at the code below, you will see that `"scheduled before"` is scheduled first, but if you run the program, that string is printed last:

 ```py
 import asyncio